honeycombio/academy-instrumentation-nodejs/README.md

 Open the repository on GitHub.
 Open the `<> Code` dropdown down menu.

 Select the `Codespaces` tab.
 Create a codespace on main.

-### GitPod setup

-Go to [Gitpod](https://gitpod.io/#https://github.com/honeycombio/academy-instrumentation-nodejs) to open the repository.

-Confirm the workspace creation.
-You can work in the browser with VS Code Browser or in your local code editor.
-The default settings are acceptable.

-Once you are in the code editor, run `docker compose up` in the code editor's terminal.
-To stop running the application, run `ctrl+c`.
-Then run `docker compose down` to remove the container.

 ### One-time setup